Treefrog/Handbook/Manual/purchasing.md

 We purchase the best quality products in the marketplace before the cost curve increases into "unnecessarily expensive" because:

 - We expect the product to be more reliable than something cheaper
-- We can expect the product to last longer if it is better of better quality, and this will ensure that we get a longer return on our investment
+- We can expect the product to last longer if it is of better quality, and this will ensure that we get a longer return on our investment
 - There are less setup and admin costs when replacing the product
 - There are less training costs when replacing the product
 - If the product lasts longer, we return less to the garbage.
 Therefore, we are more environmentally friendly